secretstartups/handbook/customer-success/solutions-architects/sa-practices/effective-objection-handling-practice/index.html.md

 Please note it's suggested to have these meetings weekly, biweekly so handling objections become a 2nd nature to us.
 The

-1. Have a pre set list of objections that you have gathered from the [field](https://docs.google.com/spreadsheets/d/130m005uhn3oh-HWhpX1TZJWYgWEashG5Rp1DDPg6Whw/edit#gid=916047871).
-This is the list we are going to use as Solution Architects.
+1. Here's a list of objections that we have gathered from the [field](https://docs.google.com/spreadsheets/d/130m005uhn3oh-HWhpX1TZJWYgWEashG5Rp1DDPg6Whw/edit#gid=916047871).
+This is a starting point & more objections will be added with everyone's contribution.
 Please feel free to add additional objections to it.
-1. Use a randomized selection method to pick an objection & individual(s) to handle the objections using the techniques above or any way they prefer.
+1. Use a randomized selection (like [wheel of misfortune](https://wheelofnames.com/#)) method to pick an objection & individual(s) to handle the objections using the techniques above or any way they prefer.
+Make it fun!!!
-1. Please dedicate some fixed time (say 5 mins) to handling the objection.
+1. Please dedicate a fixed amount of time (say 5 mins) to handling the objection.
-1. Afterwards, dedicate some fixed time (say 10 mins) to have a retro with the team to discuss the objection & brainstorm on different ways to handle the objection.
+1. Afterward, a fixed amount of time (say 10 mins) to have a retro with the team to discuss the objection & brainstorm on different ways to handle the objection.
 1. Please note the best objection handling method for the particular objections.
 1. Repeat the exercise again.

 ## Best Practices

-Before the meeting:
+**Before the meeting:**
 Gather info about attendees & company (SDR, SAL, LinkedIn, 10k, Job Openings) Understand the higher level initiatives if any Brainstorm on potential objections, personas, successful meeting outcomes in a strategic meeting with SAL

-During the meeting:
+**During the meeting:**
 Dig deeper with additional questions
 Acknowledge the objection with empathy
 Reframe the objection based on your research from previous step